Oghma-Infinium/Vagabond-Remastered/Documentation/GAMEPLAY.md

    - Dodges are based on Armor Type.
 Heavy Armor and Cloth users gets a shorter step dodge with shortened iframes, Light Armor gets a longer roll dodge with longer iframes.
    - The Sneak Armor tree has multiple perks to upgrade your Dodge efficiency.
    - In First person, Dodges are always roll dodges.
  - [Maxsu Poise](https://github.com/max-su-2019/MaxsuPoise/blob/master/docs/en/Mechanics%20Manual.md) and [Modern Stagger Lock](https://github.com/max-su-2019/ModernStaggerLock) implement a Poise system, which has been fine tuned for the list.
-The Poise system is discussed in more depth in the [Difficulty and Mechanics](#difficulty-and-mechanics) section.
  - **Custom Timed Blocking**: If you block just before enemy hit, gain increased block efficiency with a chance to stagger the attacker.
    - Unlocked by obtaining the very first perk in the Block skill tree.
    - The Block skill tree has multiple perks to upgrade Timed Block with additional effects and bonuses.